-- Rehabilitation facilities Patients generally stay a short period of time and undergo aggressive therapy to build strength and mobility. - Skilled nursing facilities If you are not progressing rapidly enough in therapy sessions and it is unlikely you will be able to do so in a rehabilitation setting, a skilled nursing facility may be recommended for a longer period of recuperation. - Home health Nurses and physical therapists that specialize in providing care at home visit you up to three times a week.
+- Rehabilitation facilities Patients generally stay A short period of time and undergo aggressive therapy to build strength and mobility. - Skilled nursing facilities If you are not progressing rapidly enough in physical therapy sessions and it is unlikely you will be able to do so in a rehabilitation setting, your doctor or physical therapist may recommend a skilled nursing facility for a longer recuperation. - Home health Nurses and physical therapists that specialize in providing care at home visit you up to three times a week.